Sherbrooke, Nova Scotia

-Sherbrooke is a rural community on the Eastern Shore of Nova Scotia, Canada, in Guysborough County.
+Sherbrooke is an unincorporated community on the Eastern Shore of Nova Scotia, Canada, in Guysborough County.
 It is located along the St. Mary's River, a major river in Nova Scotia.
 The community is named for Sir John Coape Sherbrooke, a colonial era Lieutenant Governor of Nova Scotia.
 Gold was discovered in the area in 1861 and Sherbrooke entered a gold rush which lasted two decades.
 The economy of the community today revolves around fishing, tourism and lumber.
 The community is the site of an open-air museum called "Sherbrooke Village" which depicts life in the later 1800s in the wake of the gold rush era.